 At 14,508’/4422m Mt.
 Whitney is the highest peak in the lower 48 states.

-It is also one of the most sought after mountains in North America.
+Mt.
+Whitney is one of the most sought after mountains in North America.
 During the winter and spring months the Mountaineer’s Route is full of snow and is a classic mountaineering challenge.
 Crampon, ice axe, and rope travel skills are necessary as well as fixed line and in some conditions running belays are employed.
 Over the four-day climb we will set in two expedition style camps with the highest located at the base of the spectacular East Face of Mt.
 Whitney.
 This 25-45 degree climb offers an excellent opportunity to learn and review skills applicable to climbs such as Mt.
 McKinley, peaks in South America, the Alps, Russia, Nepal, and other big snow climbs.
 It is also a good time to test and get comfortable with any new equipment you may have acquired since your last big climb.

 Join us and learn why winter/spring climbs of Mt.
 Whitney’s Mountaineer’s Route have become the single most popular program SMI runs in the Sierra!